mohammadrezahq/laravel-password-generator/README.md

 ```
 $count = 4; // Minimum count of characters (default = 0 means random)
-$exact = true; // Exact number of count // if count = 4, exactly 4 charcters of this type will be found in password. (default = false)
+$exact = true; // Exact number of count
+// if count = 4, exactly 4 charcters of this type will be found in the password. (default = false)

 $pass->small($count, $exact);

 $pass->capital(); // Use capital letters